kharishi/profile/README.md

-## Welcome to Kharis Hdiayatullah personal CV
+## Welcome to Kharis Hidayatullah personal CV

 All this code are just from HTML and Javascript